mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 ## 5. Host the Demo Dataset

 The demo dataset should be packaged in a specific way as a compressed tarball file.
-The folder stucture in the workspace should look like the following:
+The folder stucture in the workspace currently looks like the following:

 ```text
 .